 One of the most important aspects of a product manager's job is to be able to ask the right questions, whether that means giving your team a prompt for feature advocacy or getting on the phone with customers to gain valuable insights.

 But to create the space and environment for transformative growth, you need to make sure your vision doesn't cloud your insight.
-Yes, everyone needs to work toward a common goal, but if you set over-specific parameters from the beginning, you may generate boxed-thinking patterns corrosive to the spirit of innovation you're trying to foster.
+Yes, everyone needs to work toward a common goal.
+Still, if you set over-specific parameters initially, you may generate boxed-thinking patterns corrosive to the spirit of innovation you're trying to foster.

 Put on your investigator's hat; ask the right questions; analyze your data; test; and communicate.
 This will help keep your team working forward and onward – toward the solution – instead of trying to find the right roadmap to something you've prebuilt in your head but may not be what your end-user needs.